Iron486/Clean_messy_room_classification/README.md

 - [CNN_augmented_dataset.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/CNN_augmented_dataset.ipynb) in which I fit a Convolutional Neural Network to the augmented train dataset and predicted both on validation and test datasets..
 - [Bonus_exercise.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/Bonus_exercise.ipynb) that is an exercise that I did only for curiosity, calculating the average number of red,blue and green component for each pixel within the images on the train dataset.

-Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset:
+Below, I reported the training curves represented for the ANN, CNN and CNN with augmented dataset and a brief description of the used methods.
+The first deep learning algorithm that I used, was a simple Artificial Neural Network.

+Here, the obtained training curve can be observed:

 **<p align="center"> ANN - training </p>**

 <p align="center"> <img src="https://user-images.githubusercontent.com/62444785/162538666-fb66e587-a08f-452f-bd32-ff55bba4c12f.png" width="570" height="320"/>   </p>

-This was the training curve obtained training an ANN.
-I obtained the input dataI read the data manually, using the `os` library and reading each image in the different folder.
-I preprocessed the data so that it was possible to train the ANN, I scaled the data and then performed PCA to reduce the dimension of the dataset.
+The input data that the algorithm adopts, were obtained reading the data manually, using the `os` library and reading each image in the different folder.
+I preprocessed the data so that it were possible to train the ANN, I scaled the data and then performed PCA to reduce the dimension of the dataset.

-Then, I fit the model on train dataset, using the following parameters and hyperparameters:
+Then, I fit the model on train dataset using the following parameters and hyperparameters:

 <p align="center">

 | Layer (type)                | Output Shape             | Param # |